sttp-book/sttp-book/chapters/testing-techniques/model-based-testing.md

 The state machine model uses these states and transitions to illustrate the system's behaviour.

 The main focus of a state machine is, as the name suggests, the states of a system.
-So it is useful to think about what a state actually is.
+So, it is useful to think about what a state actually is.
 The states in a state machine model describe where a program is in its execution.
 Transitions are actions that take the system from one state to another.
 We can use as many states as we need to describe the system's behaviour well.